lxtk-org/lxtk/README.md

 It also adds support for resource operations in workspace edits that was missing in LXTK 0.2.

+A detailed list of the changes can be found in [CHANGELOG](CHANGELOG.md).

 ## Architectural Overview

 Currently, there are two main architectural layers in LXTK: